MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 For DWriteCore and DirectWrite API reference, see [DWriteCore API Reference](/windows/windows-app-sdk/api/win32/_dwritecore/) and [DirectWrite API Reference](/windows/win32/directwrite/reference).

+### MRTCore

+- The **Build Action** for resources is automatically set when you add the resource to your project, reducing the need for manual project configuration.

 ### Limitations

 - Desktop apps (C# .NET 5 or C++ desktop): This release is supported for use only in desktop apps (C++ or C# with .NET 5) that are packaged using MSIX.
 To use the Windows App SDK in unpackaged desktop apps, you must use the preview channel.